Just starting out?

 So, you’ve started to think about moving from full-time employment to the world of contracting.
 Well done for taking this first big step!

 Going it alone in business can be stressful – but it needn’t be.
-At MAF, we’ll guide you through the entire set-up process and help get your business off to a flying start.
+We’ll guide you through the entire set-up process and help get your business off to a flying start.
 We can even form your Limited Company for you.
 All of our accountants are specialists in helping freelancers, contractors or small businesses get set up with the right processes in place from day one.

 With our beautiful online accounting software, plus your own dedicated qualified accountant, you’ll be up and running in no time.